 Zaros is a purely divine being, created by Mah in much the same way as the Mahjarrat, though many thousands of years before.
 The energy used to create the entire Mahjarrat race is equivalent to that used to create Zaros, making him supremely powerful.

 Once he discovered the Mahjarrat, he instantly recognised their kinship and brought them under his wing to help them develop.
-Zaros built an immense empire, with the Mahjarrat as its leaders, but grew increasingly withdrawn until the point that Zamorak usurped him, stabbed him with the Staff of Armadyl and stole a large portion of his power.
+Zaros built an immense empire, with the Mahjarrat as its leaders, but grew increasingly withdrawn until the point that Zamorak usurped him, stabbed him with the staff of Armadyl and stole a large portion of his power.

 The Zarosian Kingdom was one of great prosperity, but the Mahjarrat were not content.
 Soon they became divided and began to work towards their own ends.
 The most significant of these was Zamorak.
 Zamorak was amongst the strongest beings to ever walk Gielinor.
 He earned himself the nickname "The Scourge of the Battlefield", ruthlessly proving his power in combat countless times.
 This earned him favour with Zaros, who quickly gave him the rank of general.
-Yet, despite this, Zamorak was not willing to serve Zaros, and even as his kingdom expanded from Senntisten, Zamorak plotted against him.
+Yet, despite this, Zamorak was not willing to serve Zaros, and even as Zaros' kingdom expanded from Senntisten, Zamorak plotted against him.

-The Staff of Armadyl eventually fell into the hands of Zamorak by luck, as revealed in the mini-quest The Curse of Zaros.
+The staff of Armadyl eventually fell into the hands of Zamorak by luck, as revealed in the mini-quest The Curse of Zaros.
 It is also confirmed in the Ritual of the Mahjarrat that Zamorak obtained the Stone of Jas as well.
 It was now that Zamorak decided to begin.

 A great battle raged in Zaros' greatest stronghold.
 Zamorak, backed by many of the Mahjarrat, attacked Zaros in the throne room.
-Whilst the followers of Zamorak distracted the guards, Zamorak fought Zaros and managed to stab him in the back with the Staff of Armadyl.
+Whilst the followers of Zamorak distracted the guards, Zamorak fought Zaros and managed to stab him in the back with the staff of Armadyl.
 This weakened Zaros, but he still seemed to be much more powerful than Zamorak.
 With the staff still impaled in his back he seized Zamorak by the throat.
 Zamorak would have been killed, but somehow Zaros stumbled and fell onto his back.
 The Staff of Armadyl impaled Zamorak without leaving Zaros' body.
 Unexpectedly, it transferred some of Zaros' power to Zamorak.
 Zaros "faded" from Gielinor.
 For "killing" a god, Zamorak was banished from Gielinor by the others.
-What followed was Zaros' curse that had an affect on those involved with the Staff of Armadyl, also from The Curse of Zaros.
+What followed was Zaros' curse that had an affect on those involved with the staff of Armadyl, also from The Curse of Zaros.